 Osteosarcoma is a malignant neoplasm of the bone and is the most common histological form of primary bone cancer.
 It is most prevalent in children and young adults, as it is associated with the formation and growth of bone.
 It is unsurprising, then, that it is the eighth most common type of childhood cancer.

-X-ray imaging reveals that the tumor is solid, hard and irregular, with an appearance similar to a fir-tree or as if it has been moth-eaten.
-This distinctive look is likely due to the calcified bone radiating at right angles in the tumor spicules, which is known as Codman’s triangle.
+X-ray imaging reveals that the tumor is solid, hard, and irregular, with an appearance similar to a fir-tree or as if it has been moth-eaten.
+This distinctive look is likely due to the calcified bone radiating at right angles in the tumor spicules known as Codman’s triangle.

 The tissue surrounding the osteosarcoma is usually infiltrated.
-On a microscopic level, the tumor cells are very pleomorphic (anaplastic) and some are large atypical mitoses.
+The tumor cells are very pleomorphic (anaplastic), and some are large atypical mitoses on a microscopic level.
 The cells are known to produce osteoid, which are irregular trabeculae that may or may not have central calcification.